kovalp/pure-ab-3d-mot/README.md

 instrumentation fields.
 The instrumentation is constructed for observing (inquiry) purposes.
 It does not change the original objects beyond that purpose.

+The function of the instrumentation is checked in this repository and used in a separate evaluation code (package `eval-ab-3d-mot`).

 ## Usage

 The package contains a bare minimum for the tracker to function.
 The interface for